Danny Casolaro: Death

-The first autopsy was performed on Casolaro's body at the University of Virginia on August 14, 1991.
+The first autopsy was performed on Casolaro's body at West Virginia University on August 14, 1991.
 The coroner determined that blood loss was the cause of death, and that death had occurred from one to four hours before the body was discovered, or roughly between 8:00 a.m. and 11:00 a.m. on August 10.

 The day after Casolaro's body was found, Village Voice editor Dan Bischoff received an anonymous telephone call alerting him to Casolaro's death.
 By Tuesday, August 13, Ridgeway and Vaughan write, the "rumors were flying, ... and by the next day, the crazies started coming out of the woodwork.
 There were vague unsubstantiated rumors that the Mafia was somehow involved, and the wildest story even suggested that the undertaker was an employee of the CIA, hired to clean up after an agency assassination."
 Even at the funeral, they write, the family felt "engulfed by mysteries".
 As the ceremony drew to a close, a highly decorated military officer in U.S. Army dress reportedly arrived in a limousine.
 Accompanied by another man in plain clothes, the military man approached the coffin just before it was lowered into the ground, laid a medal on the lid, and saluted.
 No one recognized either man and, to this day, they have never been identified.
 Further, Casolaro was known to have complained numerous times about threatening or unsettling phone calls directed at him, often occurring late at night, including those received by his housekeeper during his absences from his home.

 After Casolaro's death was reported by several mainstream news organizations, police re-examined room 517.
 The adjacent rooms had been rented the evening of Casolaro's death — one by Mike Looney, the other by an unnamed family.
 No one reported hearing anything unusual either on the night of August 9 or the morning of August 10.

-In January 1992, about five months after Casolaro's death, Dr. Frost of the Virginia state medical examiner's office performed another autopsy; he returned a second suicide verdict, citing blood loss as the cause of death.
+In January 1992, about five months after Casolaro's death, Dr. Frost of the West Virginia state medical examiner's office performed another autopsy; he returned a second suicide verdict, citing blood loss as the cause of death.
 Frost said there was evidence of the early stages of multiple sclerosis, but the degree of severity was probably minor.
 Toxicology analysis uncovered traces of several drugs: antidepressants, acetaminophen, and alcohol.
 He wrote: "There was nothing present in any way that could have incapacitated Casolaro so he would have been incapable of struggling against an assailant, let alone been sufficient to kill him."